himaldahal/Weather-App/README.md

 This is a weather app made using HTML, Jquery, and Bootstrap.
 This is ready to use the script but I recommend you to use your own API.
 I have subscribed to a free API.So it doesn't allow many more requests than a paid one.
-Although, You can access current weather data for any location including over 200,000 cities.
+Although, You can access current weather data for any location including over 200,000 cities.This project is purely build using Html,Jquery and bootstrap.

 You can get You own API from  https://openweathermap.org/price